Linda A. Livingstone, Ph.D.

 Dean and Professor of Management

-Dr. Linda Livingstone has presided as dean of the Pepperdine University’s Graziadio School since 2002.
-As chief executive, she works closely with Pepperdine administration and the Graziadio School’s executive leadership team, as well as faculty, student and alumni leaders, to advance the school’s mission and a strategic vision that is student-focused, experience-driven and values-centered.
-Under Dr. Livingstone’s leadership, the business school launched the Education to Business (E2B) Applied Learning Program, which provides students with real experience consulting for small- and medium-sized companies and major corporations; expanded entrepreneurial studies; and established the Center for Applied Research and Center for Learning and Teaching Excellence.
+Dr. Linda Livingstone has presided as dean of Pepperdine University’s Graziadio School of Business and Management since 2002.
+As chief executive, she works closely with the Pepperdine administration and the Graziadio School’s executive leadership team, as well as faculty, student and alumni leaders, to advance the school’s mission and a strategic vision that is student-focused, experience-driven and values-centered.
+Under Dr. Livingstone’s leadership, the business school launched the Education to Business (E2B) Applied Learning Program, which provides students with real-world experience consulting for small- and medium-sized companies and major corporations; expanded entrepreneurial studies; and established the Center for Applied Research and Center for Learning and Teaching Excellence.
 She also launched the Dean’s Executive Leadership Series, a high-profile lecture program that introduces students and alumni to exceptional business innovators.

 During her tenure, Dr. Livingstone oversaw a $200 million expansion of the business school’s regional campuses and the opening of the 50-acre Drescher Graduate Campus in Malibu.
 A faculty sabbatical program, the Denney Academic Chair, the Julian Virtue Professorship and the Rothschild Award were initiated to facilitate increased emphasis on applied and relevant academic research.